Developer Guide

 Step 1.
 The user has the application launched.

-to search for tutors whose name contains “John” or “Doe.
+Step 2.
+The user executes find-t John Doe to search for tutors whose name contains “John” or “Doe.
 The command is

-parsed in the AddressBookParser
+parsed in the AddressBookParser.

-is created, and constructs a NameContainsKeywordsPredicate
+Step 3.
+FindTutorCommandParser is created, and constructs a NameContainsKeywordsPredicate which matches for any of

-object is then constructed with this predicate.
+the search keywords.
+A FindTutorCommand object is then constructed with this predicate.

-which sets the predicate of the filtered persons
+Step 4.
+The LogicManager calls the execute method in FindTutorCommand which sets the predicate of the filtered persons

-to be the predicate created earlier.
+list in ModelManager to be the predicate created earlier.

 Step 5.
-The result of the command execution is encapsulated as a CommandResult
+The result of the command execution is encapsulated as a CommandResult object which is returned back from

 Step 6.
 The filtered list of tutors is displayed to the user.